vuex-orm/vuex-orm/docs/store/retrieving-data.md

 ### Get All Data

 Use `get` method to fetch all data for the entity.
-The result will be an array containing list of model instances.
+The result is going to be an array containing a list of model instances.

 ```js
 const users = store.getters['entities/users/query']().get()